bimbam23/plots_of_data_galaxy/README.md

 # plots_of_data_galaxy

-this app was adaped from https://github.com/JoachimGoedhart/Plotsofdata/
+this app was adapted from https://github.com/JoachimGoedhart/Plotsofdata/

-### About PlotsOfData
+### About plots_of_data_galaxy

-coming soon
+The goal of this project is to implement the most frequently used and needed plots in galaxy.
+In addition the idea is to make them interactive and easy to plot starting from any data.frame (table) object.

 ### Running the App